-Contingency Code exactly offsets the amount of Supplemental Funding to recipients under that Contingency Code, and that the Supplemental Funding is put to the best use Nation-wide.
+(1) Any work allowance that involves Supplemental Funding.
+This is to ensure that the recipient project qualifies for the Supplemental Funding, that the amount of Supplemental Funding from donors exactly offsets the amount of Supplemental Funding to recipients, that the amount of Supplemental Funding from donors under each Contingency Code exactly offsets the amount of Supplemental Funding to recipients under that Contingency Code, and that the Supplemental Funding is put to the best use Nation-wide.

-- (2) Any work allowance in which the amount of Funding with a given Program Year from donors is not exactly offset by the amount of Funding with the same Program Year to recipients. - (3) Any work allowance in which the Baseline Override is used. - (4) Any work allowance in which the Transaction Type Override is used, including any Reallocation (RLC) between Program Codes in the I, C, O&M, MR&T, or FUSRAP appropriation, other than Program Codes in the Parent Programs and RLC limited to O&M CCS 390 (Bonneville Power Authority). - (5) Any Reallocation in the Maintenance and Operation of Dams appropriation. - (6) Any work allowance involving the EMR, CLM, O, or REC Work Allowance code.
-This is to ensure that the use of the code in the transaction is appropriate. - (7) Any work allowance involving the CGR Work Allowance code.
-The approval must follow completion of the Committee notification process. - (8) Any work allowance in the I, C, O&M, MR&T, or FUSRAP appropriation in which the recipient Program Code has never before been funded in the appropriation, according to available financial data.
+(2) Any work allowance in which the amount of Funding with a given Program Year from donors is not exactly offset by the amount of Funding with the same Program Year to recipients.

+(3) Any work allowance in which the Baseline Override is used.

+(4) Any work allowance in which the Transaction Type Override is used, including any Reallocation (RLC) between Program Codes in the I, C, O&M, MR&T, or FUSRAP appropriation, other than Program Codes in the Parent Programs.

+(5) Any Reallocation in the Maintenance and Operation of Dams appropriation.

+(6) Any work allowance involving the EMR, CLM, or REC Work Allowance code.
+This is to ensure that the use of the code in the transaction is appropriate.

+(7) Any work allowance involving the CGR Work Allowance code.
+The approval must follow completion of the Committee notification process.

+(8) Any work allowance in the I, C, O&M, MR&T, or FUSRAP appropriation in which the recipient Program Code has never before been funded in the appropriation, according to available financial data.
 This is to avoid inadvertent "Creation or Initiation of a PPA."
-Exceptions are Program Codes within Parent Programs, and Program Codes for Civil Works projects in the O&M or MR&T (M) appropriation that previously were funded in the C or MR&T (C) appropriation. - (9) Any work allowance in the I, C, O&M, MR&T, or FUSRAP appropriation, other than within a Parent Program, that leaves less than \$1,000 on a Program Code.
-This is to avoid inadvertent "elimination" of a PPA. - (10) Any work allowance in the C appropriation, involving a REP to a receiving Program Code that did not Receive an Appropriation in FY 2017, in which the Cumulative Net Amount of REP and CGR Reprogrammings, including the proposed REP, since enactment of the last Act is positive and is greater than \$49,999 but no greater than \$300,000.
+Exceptions are Program Codes within Parent Programs, and Program Codes for Civil Works projects in the O&M or MR&T (M) appropriation that previously were funded in the C or MR&T (C) appropriation.

+(9) Any work allowance in the I, C, O&M, MR&T, or FUSRAP appropriation, other than within a Parent Program, that leaves less than \$1,000 on a Program Code.
+This is to avoid inadvertent "elimination" of a PPA.

+(10) Any work allowance in the C appropriation, involving a REP to a receiving Program Code that did not Receive an Appropriation for FY 2018, in which the Cumulative Net Amount of REP and CGR Reprogrammings, including the proposed REP, since enactment of the last Act is positive and is greater than \$49,999 but no greater than \$300,000.
 Such a REP depends on a finding by the HQUSACE Appropriation Manager that the REP is for Existing Obligations and Concomitant Administrative Expenses.
-See paragraph 8.e.(5)(a)(iii). - (11) In the I or MR&T I appropriation, any work allowance involving a Reprogramming or Reallocation providing PED Funding (based on Category-Class-Subclass) to a Program Code that has not received an Initial Work Allowance for PED Funding previously.
-This is to ensure that the PED phase is not initiated without
+See paragraph 8.e.(5)(a)(iii).

+(11) In the I or MR&T I appropriation, any work allowance involving a Reprogramming or Reallocation providing PED Funding (based on Category-Class-Subclass) to a Program Code that has not received an Initial Work Allowance for PED Funding previously.
+This is to ensure that the PED phase is not initiated without Washington-level review.
-Washington-level review.
 However, Reprogramming of one dollar will be permitted if the previous phase is fiscally closed out and the Reprogramming is needed to make the study eligible for Funding under a future short-term or full-year Continuing Resolution.